tudordre/CryptoRecommendation/README.md

 - Crypto currency with the highest normalized.
 - Reads data from CVS.
 Supports multiple files for the same crypto currency.
 - Supported crypto currencies stored in a property file.
 The ones present in the CSV but not present in the supported list won't be taken in account.
 In order to add a new one add it also in the property file.
 - Containerization with Docker and Kubernetes.
-Steps to run the service on Docker/Kubernetes in the file
+Steps to run the service on Docker/Kubernetes in the file [helper_commands.sh](https://github.com/tudordre/CryptoRecommendation/blob/main/helper_commands.sh)
 - Rate limit the malicious users base on their ip.
 Uses a simple HashMap for storing the ip activities which works correctly for just one instance of the service.
+- All classes with business logic are covered by unit tests.
+The others are excluded from test coverage reports.
+- Swagger documentation of the service and the endpoints

 # How to run this project locally?